ChristopherMichaelShea/Raw-Socket-Sniffer/README.md

 ## Description

-This program is a simple network packet sniffer.
-It records IP header information from packets on an open RAW socket using C/Linux on a specified network interface and displays information about them, including the source and destination IP addresses, the protocol, and the packet count.
+This program is a network packet sniffer implemented in C on a Linux operating system.
+It parses IP header information from incoming IPv4 packets on an open RAW socket using a specified network interface and displays information about them every 10 seconds.
+Parsed information includes the protocol, source and destination IP addresses, and ports.

+## Prerequisites
+1. A Linux operating system.
+2. A C compiler (e.g., GCC) to build the application.

 ## Installation